rknLA/yard-rest-plugin/README.markdown

 - @key_for hash_name [type] name description.
 Specifies element of a hash argument.

-- @value_for argument_name name description.
+- @value_for argument_name value description.
 Specifies valid value of an argument.

 - @example_request example.
 An example of the request that is send to the service.